Coolest Guides on the Planet

 email_addr="[email protected]"

-Swap the alert toggle to 1, adjust the subject line if desired, add in your email address.
+For the email alert swap the email_alert toggle to 1, adjust the subject line email_subj if desired, add in your email address email_addr.

 When installed LMD (Linux Malware Detect) adds a cron job to the daily folder: